Director of Assessment and Educational Effectiveness

 - Creates and implements a systematic plan for ensuring that the LCCW community improves its competence in assessment activities, most notably in the use of evidence-based decision making leading to positive change.

-- Working with academic and clinical administrators, coordinate assessment activities and systems for the college.
+- Work with academic and clinical administrators, coordinate assessment activities and systems for the college.

-- Coordinates and updates assessment content across multiple programs.
+- Coordinate and update assessment content across multiple programs.